Frequently Asked Questions

 What is Software-as-a-Service (SaaS)?

 Software-as-a-Service (SaaS) is software accessed online and hosted in the cloud, rather than installed on individual computers.
-SaaS is typically licensed via subscription and enables providers to deliver constant updates without disrupting user projects.
-SaaS products are widely used across industries and have become essential for enterprise software companies.
-Learn more.
+SaaS is typically licensed via subscription and allows providers to deliver constant updates without disrupting user projects.
+SaaS products are used across many industries and have become essential for enterprise software.
+Note: SaaS may not be suitable for organizations with strict requirements for on-premises data control.
+Source

 What are on-premises solutions?